by Geno Arguelles . July 12th, 2012

 Select “Multiply” instead of “Normal” on the Transparency Panel.
 Add the remaining text.

 Finally, we’re done!

 You can download the Illustrator file of the finished design below:

 [Download not found]

-For questions, comments and suggestions, don’t forget to leave your comments below.
-Also, don’t forget to subscribe on our monthly newsletter to receive fresh updates from the blog.
-Follow us on Twitter, Facebook and Google Plus for your daily dose of awesomeness.
+Don’t forget to leave your comments below for questions, comments, and suggestions.
+Also, don’t forget to subscribe to our monthly newsletter to receive fresh updates from the blog.
+Follow us on Facebook for your daily dose of awesomeness.